Terrastories/terrastories/README.md

 By means of a content management system, users with the right level of access can also explore, add, edit, remove, and import stories, or set them as restricted so that they are viewable only with a special login.
 Users can design and customize the content of the interactive map entirely.

-Learn more about Terrastories at [https://terrastories.app/](https://terrastories.app/).
+Learn more about Terrastories on [our website](https://terrastories.app/).

 *The remainder of the documentation on Github is for developers.
-For documentation on using or installing Terrastories, please visit the Terrastories Support Materials at [https://docs.terrastories.app/](https://docs.terrastories.app/)*
+For documentation on using or installing Terrastories, please visit the Terrastories Support Materials at **[https://docs.terrastories.app/](https://docs.terrastories.app/)***

 ![](documentation/terrastories.gif)
 ###### *Terrastories: Matawai Konde 1.0 (October 2018)*